Cavities Treatment Vaughan

 A cavity that is large, deep or that affects multiple surfaces of the tooth may require a crown to go around the tooth.
 This is very different from a crown that would be placed on a permanent tooth.

 These crowns are quick to place and done in a single visit.
 Depending on the location of the tooth, there are different types of crowns that we use.
 In the majority of cases, especially involving back teeth, stainless steel crowns (metal) are used.
-Our practice is proud to offer a non-metal alternative.
+Our practice is proud to offer cavities treatment in Vaughan with a non-metal alternative.
 Click here for more information on non-metal, white crowns.

 For a tooth that is not-fixable or infected, we may recommend removing the tooth limit any damage.